 - Early Childhood Home Visitation Services: Trained parent educators meet weekly with families in their homes to provide emotional support, tools to support and educate parents on attachment and infant and child development, and help accessing other important parenting resources.

-Important Update: In response to the COVID-19 outbreak (also known as coronavirus) and in following with guidelines from the CDC, UConn Health Parenting Program is temporarily postponing group activities and providing Virtual Home Visiting services.
+Important Update: In response to the COVID-19 outbreak (also known as coronavirus) and in following with guidelines from the CDC, UConn Health Parenting Program is temporarily postponing social group activities.
 As for our team, we are operational and available.

 If you are looking for information in regards to pregnancy, breastfeeding and infants during this COVID-19 outbreak, go to the CDC website.